gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideUiCellWidgets.md

 </dt>

 <dd>
-<a href="/javadoc/latest/com/google/gwt/cell/client/ImageCell.html">ImageCell</a> - A cell used to render an image URL
+[ImageCell](/javadoc/latest/com/google/gwt/cell/client/ImageCell.html) - A cell used to render an image URL
 </dd>

 <dd>
-<a href="/javadoc/latest/com/google/gwt/cell/client/ImageResourceCell.html">ImageResourceCell</a>  - A cell used to render an ImageResource
+[ImageResourceCell](/javadoc/latest/com/google/gwt/cell/client/ImageResourceCell.html)  - A cell used to render an ImageResource
 </dd>

 <dd>
-<a href="/javadoc/latest/com/google/gwt/cell/client/ImageLoadingCell.html">ImageLoadingCell</a> - A cell used to render an image URL.
+[ImageLoadingCell](/javadoc/latest/com/google/gwt/cell/client/ImageLoadingCell.html) - A cell used to render an image URL.
 A loading indicator is initially displayed
 </dd>

 <dt id="number-cells">